fenago/intro-ruby/lab_guides/Lab_4.md

 keyword marks the end of the block of code.
 The code between the `def` and `end` statements is known as the **method body** or the **method implementation**.

-Methods are always called on an object.
-In Ruby, a method is called a message, and the object is called the receiver.
-The online Ruby documentation uses this language specifically, so it is good to get used to this vocabulary.

 In the previous example, however, it doesn\'t seem like there is an object.
 Let\'s investigate this through IRB: